Sv3nskie/Solana-dex-scraper_Photon-clone/README.md

 We offer two options:

 - **As-Is Access** → Use the scraper with default configuration for as cheap as 1k USD
-- **Customized Deployment** → Tailored filters, integrations, and performance tweaks for your workflow & UI/API - CONTACT ME (Start at 5k USD)
+- **Customized Deployment** → Tailored filters, integrations, and performance tweaks for your workflow & UI/API - CONTACT ME (Starts at 5k USD)

 ---